leafo/lapis/docs/html_generation.md

 You've probably already seen `@content_for "inner"` if you've looked at layouts.
 By default the content of the view is placed in the content block called `"inner"`.

+If `content_for` is called multiple times on the same `name`, the results will be appended, not overwritten.

 You can create arbitrary content blocks from the view by calling `@content_for` with a name and some content: